vuejs/vue-cli/docs/migrations/migrate-from-v4.md

 * Cypress is required as a peer dependency.
 * Cypress is updated from v3 to v6.
 See [Cypress Migration Guide](https://docs.cypress.io/guides/references/migration-guide.html) for detailed instructions of the migration process.

+### E2E-WebDriverIO Plugin

+* WebDriverIO is updated from v6 to v7.
+Not many user-facing breaking changes.
+See the [blog post on release](https://webdriver.io/blog/2021/02/09/webdriverio-v7-released) for more details.

 ### Unit-Jest Plugin

 * The underlying `jest`-related packages are upgraded from v24 to v26.
 For most users the transition would be seamless.
 See their corresponding changelogs for more detail: